 2. Enable Google Cloud Translation API

-Your API key will now be automatically created.
+A new API key will be generated automatically for your project.

 5. Restrict usage of translation API